-Recently a friend told me that it seems that criminal defense lawyers are less needed because Philadelphia District Attorney, Larry Krasner, a former defense attorney himself, is now the top prosecutor in the city.
+Recently a friend told me that it seems as though criminal defense lawyers are less needed because Philadelphia District Attorney, Larry Krasner, a former defense attorney himself, is now the top prosecutor in the city.
 My friends comment is a perfect example of how news stories, television, the internet, and even neighborhood rumors don’t reflect the reality within the criminal justice system.

-Many Philadelphians’ have accused Krasner of refusing to prosecute cases or offering “sweet” deals to lifelong criminals, which sometimes allow them to avoid jail entirely.
-Its important to understand that Krasner’s office is not operating much differently than previous district attorney administrations, but the focus is on Krasner because of his previous employment as a criminal defense lawyer and the fact that he never worked as a prosecutor during his legal career.
-The truth is that all Krasner’s predecessors offered pleas defendants out of necessity and economics.
+Many Philadelphians have accused Krasner of refusing to prosecute cases or offering “sweet” deals to lifelong criminals, which sometimes allow them to avoid jail entirely.
+It’s important to understand that Krasner’s office is not operating much differently than previous district attorney administrations, but the focus is on Krasner because of his previous employment as a criminal defense lawyer and the fact that he never worked as a prosecutor during his legal career.
+The truth is that all of Krasner’s predecessors offered pleas defendants out of necessity and economics.

 News, TV, Internet, Rumors VS. Reality